TolstoyDotCom/more-speech/README.md

 1. If you don't already have Java 8 installed, you can get it [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).

-2. Download Firefox 44.0b9 from [here https://ftp.mozilla.org/pub/firefox/releases/44.0b9/].
+2. Download Firefox 44.0b9 from [here](https://ftp.mozilla.org/pub/firefox/releases/44.0b9/).
 (Other versions around the same date should also work).
 You don't have to uninstall Firefox if you have a later version, you can have multiple versions.

 3. Extract the Firefox download and create a profile just for this application.
 That's described